postsharp/postsharp-emails/xx-aspect-inheritance.md

 ![](images/aspect-inheritance.jpg)

-Notice how each of the properties inherited from the interface shows that there is an aspect associated with it, and when the code itself is compiled, this will be the end result.
+Notice how each of the properties inherited from the interface indicates that there is an aspect associated with it.
+When the code itself is compiled, this will be the final result.

 > <b>The Code lens feature is added by the Metalama Tools for Visual Studio Extension and is, by definition, only available when using Visual Studio.</b>

 ```c#
 using Metalama.Patterns.Contracts;